 - Construction site accidents.

-- Product liability (defective products)
+- Product liability (defective products).

 No matter the cause of your loved one’s death, you deserve a compassionate Philadelphia wrongful death attorney who will aggressively pursue the negligent party and help your family begin to heal.
-Accident victims’ families deserve experienced legal advice after losing a loved in a fatal accident.
+Accident victims’ families deserve experienced legal advice after losing a loved one in a fatal accident.
 If you are considering a wrongful death action, contact our team today.

 In Pennsylvania and New Jersey, a wrongful death claim is most commonly filed by the spouse or dependent children of the victim.
 In some instances, parents, siblings, and family members who relied on the victim may also file a claim.
 Our wrongful death lawyers in Philadelphia can help you determine whether you have a right to file a lawsuit and what damages to ask for.